branchzero/ipip-alfredworkflow/README.md

 Installation:
 ---

-1) git clone the Project, or just download the taobaoip.alfredworkflow.
+1) git clone the Project, or just download the ipip.alfredworkflow.

-2) Double-click the "taobaoip.alfredworkflow" to install.
+2) Double-click the "ipip.alfredworkflow" to install.